medusajs/medusa/docs/content/advanced/backend/dependency-container/index.md

 ## Loading Resources

-This section covers how to load resources that the Medusa server registers when it starts running.
+This section covers how to load resources that the Medusa backend registers when it starts running.

 ### In Endpoints